-If you have studied the OSI model with its 7 Layers that describe a communication or computer network system, you should know that the Ethernet standard lies in Layer 1 (Physical) and Layer 2 (Data-Link) of the OSI model.
+If you have studied the OSI model with its 7 Layers that describe communication on computer network systems, you should know that the Ethernet standard lies in Layer 1 (Physical) and Layer 2 (Data-Link) of the OSI model.

 In this article we will focus on the physical (Layer 1) part of Ethernet, which mainly focuses on the wired physical medium (cabling) that is used to transport Ethernet frames in a network.